d-sandborn/pyTRACE/README.md

 Call pyTRACE within Python by running

 ```
-from pyTRACE.main import pyTRACE
+from pyTRACE import trace
 ```

-Which will make available the top-level function anthropogenic carbon estimation.
+Which will make available the top-level function for anthropogenic carbon estimation.
 For details on its input and output parameters, run

 ```
-?pyTRACE
+?trace
 ```

 ## Disclaimer